Japan's Exceptional Service! Most Used Taxi App GO

 Written by

 Pietro is a company that originated in Fukuoka and was founded in 1980.
 Since opening its restaurant "Western Noodle Shop Pietro" in Tenjin, Fukuoka City, Fukuoka Prefecture on December 9, 1980, it has developed innovative menus that overturn the concept of pasta.
-Meanwhile, the dressings served at the restaurant became an explosively popular item and are now enjoyed on the dinner tables of households all over the country.
+Meanwhile, the dressings served at the restaurant became an explosively popular item and are now enjoyed on the dinner tables of homes all over the country.
 If you are visiting Fukuoka, be sure to stop by Pietro, both for sightseeing and as a souvenir!!

 The information presented in this article is based on the time it was written.
 Note that there may be changes in the merchandise, services, and prices that have occurred after this article was published.
 Please contact the facility or facilities in this article directly before visiting.
 Some of our articles contain affiliate links.
 We kindly ask our readers to exercise careful judgement when making a purchase or booking a service online.